 Under the weather Crossword Clue

-Here is the answer for the crossword clue Under the weather featured in Eugene Sheffer puzzle on September 26, 2025.
+Here is the answer for the crossword clue Under the weather featured in USA Today puzzle on March 2, 2026.
 We have found 40 possible answers for this clue in our database.
 Among them, one solution stands out with a 98% match which has a length of 3 letters.
 We think the likely answer to this clue is ILL.

 See results below advertisement